Low Water Fishing Charter

 Generally, live bait is the way to go when fishing Lake Okeechobee.
-Fred and Sue enjoyed catching bass with artificial baits though.
+Fred and Sue enjoyed catching bass with artificial baits, though.
 They boated over 60 Florida largemouth bass weighing up to 5.5 pounds.
 Fred caught this big bass on his second cast.
-The bait of choice was a black and blue senko or a watermelon red flake fluke.
+The bait was a black and blue Senko or a watermelon red flake fluke.

 There is nothing action like this.
-Lake Okeechobee is heating up and the bite is getting stronger day by day.
-Fred and Sue are looking forward to getting back on the water with Captain Mark in the near future!
+Lake Okeechobee is heating up, and the bite is getting stronger daily.
+Fred and Sue look forward to returning to the water with Captain Mark shortly!

-Just shortly after this fishing trip, Captain Mark was back on the water out of Belle Glade, Florida.
-He had the pleasure of taking his return client John and his good friend Larry on a fishing trip.
-They were traveling from the Naples area looking to experience Lake Okeechobee.
-This was Larry’s first time on the lake and was not disappointed.
+Shortly after this fishing trip, Captain Mark was back on the water out of Belle Glade, Florida.
+He took his return client John and his good friend, Larry, on a fishing trip.
+They were traveling from the Naples area, looking to experience Lake Okeechobee.
+This was Larry’s first time on the lake, and was not disappointed.

 When you come to adventure out on Lake Okeechobee, you have a great chance at catching some big bass.
 Larry made the right decision and ended up catching some of the biggest bass of his life.
 You are destined to catch your personal best on Lake Okeechobee.
 Larry caught his weighing 7.5 pounds.
 John caught several bass in the 4-5 pound range.
 Lots of quality bass to be caught this time of year.

-The fish are getting hungry and now is the time to capitalize on the action.
-Weather on Lake Okeechobee is stabilizing make for some great conditions.
+The fish are getting hungry, and now is the time to capitalize on the action.
+The weather on Lake Okeechobee is stabilizing, making for some excellent conditions.
 John and Larry will be back for more action with Captain Mark Rose!

-It was not long after this fishing trip that Captain Brian Brown adventured out of Belle Glade, Florida.
+Not long after this fishing trip, Captain Brian Brown adventured out of Belle Glade, Florida.
 He had the pleasure of fishing with Don, his father-in-law Gary, and his son Hayden.
-They were traveling from Ohio looking for a bass fishing adventure they would remember.
-Lake Okeechobee granted that wish for this family.
+They traveled from Ohio looking for a bass fishing adventure they would remember.
+Lake Okeechobee granted that wish to this family.